An Archetale in the Assembling Terrania Cycle.

 Rather than retreat, she turned to present her right side, crouching slightly while raising her cupped hands to guard her face.
 My heart pounded.

 The bully moved in, left side in front, swinging a left hook at her head.
 As she ducked, he came up with a right uppercut that bounced off her left elbow.
 He grimaced.
-His kick hit air as she dodged.
+His kick hit air.
 She waited, neither advancing nor retreating.

 A puzzled look crossed his face.
 The harassers and Dreamers watched intently, silently.

 This time he charged in with a left lead feint to Diane’s face.
-His powerful straight right whipped past her left ear as she slipped the blow.
+His strong straight right whipped past her left ear as she slipped the blow.
+As fast as he punched, her head moved from side to side, refusing to be a target.
 Again, she shuffled just out of range and waited.

 Enraged, he rushed in to tackle her, but she pivoted on her right foot as he passed and spun away.